Last Updated on

 - Leave your extra pennies in the penny dish at the register so the next person can use them.

-- Leave a paperback book or magazine you no longer want at the doctor’s office.
+- Leave a paperback book or magazine you no longer want in a waiting room.
 Their stuff is always out of date.
 Make sure you remove your address first.

 - Round up.
 Many stores ask you if you’d like to round your purchase up to the next dollar as a donation to a cause.
 Will you really miss that .37 cents?